Anchorage

 Brown previously served as the deputy director of Alaska’s Division of Behavioral Health before taking a job with the Rasmuson Foundation in 2023, according to the foundation’s bio page.

 Downey, as special assistant in housing and transportation, will work to advance LaFrance’s priorities in housing, transportation and community development, according to the statement.
-At the Alaska Public Interest Research Group, he’s focused on housing, debt and economic issues impacting working families, the statement said.
+At the Alaska Public Interest Research Group, he’s focused on housing, debt and economic issues affecting working families, the statement said.

 Husa has previously worked for the municipality, spending six years as an investigator for the Anchorage Equal Rights Commission.
 In her new role as constituent relations director, she will “work to ensure Anchorage residents of all backgrounds have a direct line of communication with the Mayor’s Office,” according to the statement.